Samaritans

 Refuge

-Are a service for women and children experiencing domestic violence, they can help you to understand your options and support you to make any decisions about the future.
+Are a service for women and children experiencing domestic violence, they can help you to understand your options and support you.

 Respect

-Information Hub was created to help you find contacts to your local male victim’s domestic abuse service, access refuges / safe houses for male victims, and find a range of services offering specialised support for other areas of need including housing and homelessness, immigration, mental health and wider.
+Information Hub to help you find contacts to your local male victim’s domestic abuse service, access refuges / safe houses for male victims.

 The Mix